oslabs-beta/quick-logger-be/README.md

 LOGS_API_ENDPOINT= //insert API endpoint here
 ```

-If you are using Webpack v.5 or later, you will also need to install the [node-polyfill-webpack-plugin](https://www.npmjs.com/package/node-polyfill-webpack-plugin).
+If you are using Webpack v.5 or later, you might also need to install the [node-polyfill-webpack-plugin](https://www.npmjs.com/package/node-polyfill-webpack-plugin).

 Install the package:
 ```